 Being an English teacher abroad doesn’t actually require much outside of a Bachelor’s degree and some teaching experience (or credentials), which is why Americans choose to become full-time English teachers in countries whose native language isn’t English.
 Teaching English abroad is a job that requires you to travel to the country you’ll be teaching in, and it’s a great way to immerse yourself in the culture and the language of the people you’ll be teaching as well.

 Of course, being a native English speaker isn’t enough to land you that teaching job: many schools or companies that sponsor ESL (English as a Second Language) courses in other countries require their staff to either have TESOL (Teaching of English to Speakers of Other Languages) or CELTA (Certificate in Teaching English to Speakers of Other Languages) credentials that prove their mastery of English.
-While some places will require prior teaching experience, here’s the good news: if you’ve ever been a study group leader, tutor, or even a babysitter, you can count those as teaching experience as well.
+While some places will require prior teaching experience, here’s the good news: if you’ve ever been a study group leader, a tutor from a home tuition agency, or even a babysitter, you can count those as teaching experience as well.

 Many places in Central and Eastern Europe, like the Czech Republic, Hungary, or Bulgaria, have high demands for native English speakers to teach English.
 This is also the same case in Asian countries like South Korea, Japan, and China.